 SHIFTS: The Economic Crisis and its Consequences for Architecture

-The exhibition ‘Shifts’ looks at the influence of the financial crisis on architects and architecture’s social role
+The exhibition ‘Shifts’ looked at the influence of the financial crisis on architects and architecture’s social role.

 Photo: Christian van der Kooy

-The Danish/Dutch Powerhouse Company, in collaboration with the architecture critic, Hans Ibelings, have created the exhibition Shifts, which looks at the influence of the financial crisis on architects and architecture's social role.
+The Danish/Dutch Powerhouse Company, in collaboration with the architecture critic, Hans Ibelings, have created the exhibition Shifts, which looked at the influence of the financial crisis on architects and architecture's social role.